missionpinball/mpf-docs/config/instructions/tags.rst

    event_player:
      sw_playfield_active: mygame_disable_skillshot

-In this case whenever the playfield has an active ball if will fire the event mygame_disable_skillshot.
-What you do with the event mygame_disable_skillshot is up to you.
+In this case whenever the playfield has an active ball if will fire the event *mygame_disable_skillshot*.
+What you do with the event *mygame_disable_skillshot* is up to you.

 **Reserved Tags in MPF**